 The two largest components that are considered in predicting an applicant's relative success in law school are the grade point average and the LSAT score.
 Though these are useful predictors, they are not the only factors the admissions committee will consider when reviewing your application.
 McGeorge reviews each application in its entirety giving consideration to every component.
 The admissions committee will take into consideration grade trends, leadership, volunteer and work experience, as well as, the personal statement, any addenda the applicant submits and the information included in letters of recommendation.
 All of these components assist the admissions committee in determining applicants' academic potential and propensity for success in law school.

 Yes.
 McGeorge is pleased to be able to offer a part-time program.
-The part-time program will take four years to complete, including summer school.
+The part-time program will take four to four-and-a-half years to complete, including summer school.
 The courses are offered in the evening.

 The admissions standards for the full- and part-time programs are the same.
 In some cases, the undergraduate record is given different weight in relation to more recent employment or graduate work experiences since often the undergraduate work was completed many years ago.
 In addition, the admissions committee may offer full-time program applicants a seat in the part-time program if it is determined that the student may have better success in that program.